-Appendix D: Steps to Complete a Clinical Project
+Appendix C: Steps to Complete a Clinical Project

-A clinical project is an applied project to address an identified community need, in collaboration with a hospital or other organization.
+A clinical project is an in-depth applied project to use research evidence to address an identified community need, in collaboration with a hospital or other organization.

 The following are the basic steps to complete a clinical project.
 Students who choose a clinical project are strongly encouraged to identify a Major Professor early in the spring of your first year of study, and to discuss options for the project with the Major Professor as early as possible.
 Keep in mind that a clinical project is a rigorous, research-based effort to create an in-depth project that will have practical application in the Human Development and Family Science field.